-This page will contain information on the times, dates, locations, and coverage of the midterm and final examinations, as soon as those are stabilized.
+This page will contain information on the times, dates, locations, and coverage of the midterm and final assessments, as soon as those are stabilized.

-The best way to study is to write out complete solutions to practice questions from the textbook, lectures, assignments and/or tutorials, without looking at solutions.
-Then use DrRacket to check them.
+The best way to study is to code complete solutions to practice questions from the textbook, lectures, assignments and/or tutorials, without looking at solutions.
+Do not forget to test your solutions.

 It’s also worthwhile to think of your own questions, either for your own use or to exchange with friends.
 Schedule your studying over as long a period of time as you can manage, and don’t make any individual study session too short or too long.

-There are more suggestions in the Survival Guide.
+There are more suggestions in the Thrival Guide.

 Practice exams are available on the Solutions web page.

 Note that these are written exams, not online assessments, so the format and content are a little different.

 A few things to note